kevin-tofu/KalmanSmoother-Fraser-Algorithm/README.md

 # Kalman Smoother

-A simple and accurate Kalman Smoother implementation.
+This is a Kalman Smoother implementation.
-This implementation uses Matrix transformation of model.
+Therfore this implementation uses Matrix transformation model,
-It makes the code stable even for single-precision single precision floating point matrices.
+estimation results are stable and accurate even on environment that single-precision single precision floating point matrices is used.
-Therefore,
+And what's more,
-it is possible to operate even in a weak CPU like embedded system environment.
+It is possible to deal with operations even on a weak CPU like embedded system environment.